slowfox/OracleXEINstallation/OracleXE-Setup.md

 This guide assumes that you have installed Oracle Linux 8, as available from Oracle here: [https://yum.oracle.com/oracle-linux-isos.html](https://yum.oracle.com/oracle-linux-isos.html).

-This guide was written using VMWare Workstation 17 Player under Windows 11.
+This guide was written using VMWare Workstation 17 Player under Windows 11, under the usual _It Works For Me_ guarantee.

 ### Initial boot